 Report code

-There are two different report languages in the Carmen systems, the Page Description Language (PDL) and the Python Report Toolkit (PRT).
+There are two different report languages in the Jeppesen systems, the Page Description Language (PDL) and the Python Report Toolkit (PRT).

-PDL is the old report language used by the Carmen system and is being phased out.
+PDL is the old report language used by the Jeppesen system and is being phased out.
 In CMS for SAS, there are a limited number of PDL reports and the vast majority of reports are done using PRT.

 Page Description Language (PDL)